uperl/Shell-Config-Generate/README.md

 Turn off the echo off (that is do not put anything at the beginning of the config) for DOS/Windows configurations (`command.com` or `cmd.exe`).

+## $config->set\_alias( $alias => $command )

+Sets the given alias to the given command.

+Caveat:
+some older shells do not support aliases, such as the original bourne shell.
+This module will generate aliases for those shells anyway, since /bin/sh may actually be a more modern shell that DOES support aliases, so do not use this method unless you can be reasonable sure that the shell you are generating supports aliases.
+On Windows, for PowerShell, a simple function is used instead of an alias so that arguments may be specified.

 ## $config->generate( \[ $shell \] )

 Generate shell configuration code for the given shell.